atom-community/zadeh/README.md

    * @param query A string query to match the dataKey of each candidate against.
    * @param options Options
    * @returns {TreeFilterIndicesResult[]} An array candidate objects in form of `{data, index, parentIndices}` sorted by
    *   best match against the query.
-Each objects has the address of the object in the tree using `index` and `parent_indices`
+Each object has the address of the object in the tree using `index` and `parent_indices` */ filterIndices(query: string, options: TreeFilterOptions = {}): TreeFilterIndicesResult[] }
-   */
-  filterIndices(query: string, options: TreeFilterOptions = {}): TreeFilterIndicesResult[]
-}